elm/elm-lang.org/src/guide/chapters/reactivity.md

 We have seen `andThen` used to chain two tasks together, but what if we want to chain lots of tasks?
 This can end up looking a bit odd, so you can bend the typical rules about indentation to make it look nicer.
-Let’s look at an example that chains a bunch of tasks together to measure how long it takes to evaluate the `(fibonacci 20)` expression:
+Let&rsquo;s look at an example that chains a bunch of tasks together to measure how long it takes to evaluate the `(fibonacci 20)` expression: